j-andrews7/Pipelines/ChIP_Seq_Pipeline.md

 **Last updated 06/06/2016**
 Author: jared.andrews07@gmail.com

 This document describes the bioinformatics pipeline used to analyze the Payton Lab's histone ChIP-seq data.
 This pipeline is pretty linear, but the `.wig` and `peaks.bed` files **can be handled separately** until the last portion of the pipeline in which they are normalized and merged.
-Additional file manipulations may be necessary (removal of headers, switching columns around, etc), though considerable effort has been made to minimize this as much as possible. **This is not the end-all, be-all, but it should be a good place to start and may warn you of possible caveats ahead of time.**
+Additional file manipulations may be necessary (removal of headers, switching columns around, etc), though considerable effort has been made to minimize this as much as possible. **This is not the end-all, be-all, but it should be a good place to start.** The scripts were created/maintained **by 4 different people over several years**, though efforts have been made to streamline things recently.

 This was done on the CHPC cluster, so all of the `export`, `source`, and `module load/remove` statements are to load the various software necessary to run the command(s) that follow.
 If you're running this locally and the various tools needed are located on your `PATH`, you can ignore these.
 They're more so I can just copy and paste when running through this myself.